As new research from Imperial College London's School of Public Health says that diet

 1. They could make you fat

 Diet drinks could derail your diet!
 On average, the waist measurements of people who drink two or more diet soft drinks a day increase by five times as much as non-drinkers over the course of a decade.
-Scientists believe that artificial sweeteners trigger hormonal changes which stimulate appetite and encourage the body to store fat.
+Scientists believe that artificial sweeteners in the drinks trigger hormonal changes which stimulate appetite and encourage the body to store fat.

 2. They could ruin your smile